-Diversity and inclusion are the basis for (not a component of) In the Classroom, through which we enhance arts education by providing instruction on the craft and process of playwriting.
+Representation and inclusion are the basis for (not components of) In the Classroom, through which we enhance arts education by providing instruction on the craft and process of playwriting.

 Our residencies range from a single day to the full school year:

 - Wallace Stegner Academy charter school (2018-2019, 2019-2020), Fall 2018: students received the same program we delivered at Mary W. Jackson Elementary in collaboration with Salty Cricket Composers Collective and Clever Octopus, but here it was extended to include grades 6-8.
 The program continued through Spring 2019 (minus Clever Octopus), resulting in student-written short plays that were then made into short films and shared with the school community.
-The program continues through the 2019-2020 school year for grades K-3 in collaboration with Salty Cricket Composers Collective and Rise Up Dance.
+The program continued through the 2019-2020 school year for grades K-3 in collaboration with Salty Cricket Composers Collective and Rise Up Dance.
 (Length: School Year)

 - Utah International Charter School (2018-2019, 2019-2020), Spring 2019: we performed two short plays from the Theatre Artists of Color Writing Workshop and discussed creating work as artists of color with four English classes, grades 11-12, that included students from Somalia, Burundi, Burma, Thailand, Nepal, Iraq, South Africa, Democratic Republic of the Congo, Rwanda, Uganda, Tanzania, Palestine, Dominican Republic, Eritrea, Egypt, Chad, Zimbabwe and Zambia.
-(Length: Single Day) Fall 2019: we guided four English classes, grades 11-12, through the process of developing and performing their own short horror plays.
+(Length: Single Day) Fall 2019: we guided four English classes, grades 11-12, through the process of creating and performing short plays.
 (Length: One Month) Fall 2020: we will guide four English classes, graded 11-12, through the process of creating and performing short plays.
 (Length: Three Weeks)